 Fujifilm’s Object Archive software makes it easy to store data on tape for safekeeping offline and off site, preventing unauthorized access.
 A new technology for object storage, called OTFormat, allows for efficient writing of objects and metadata to tape media.VISIT US TO FIND OUT MORE

 “Air gapping and tape technology offer a perfect combination to deliver proven and scalable advanced ransomware protection.”

 “The growing cybercrime wave has positioned air gapped storage solutions as a key component of digital data protection – they simply can’t be hacked.”

-When analyzing the impact of ransomware on today’s businesses, there are several key takeaways from the developments of 2020.
+When analyzing the impact of ransomware on today’s businesses, there are several key takeaways from the most recent developments.